Built by: Morrison-Knudsen

 On August 14, 2013, the Chicago Transit Board approved the award of two contracts that are part of the mid-life overhaul of the 3200-series railcars.
 The overhaul of the 3200s will replace many of the cars' major operating systems, including installation of new air conditioning systems and the rebuilding of the propulsion system, passenger door motors and the wheel and axle assemblies.
 The total estimated cost of the overhaul is $166 million.

 Work to rebuild all 256 3200-series railcars is not expected to begin until 2015, but the CTA started the process of procuring parts and operating systems that have long-lead times and require successful testing of pre-production samples.
+Personnel at the CTA's Skokie Heavy Maintenance Facility will perform the overhaul work over the course of two-years, similar to the in-house mid-life the 2400-series cars received in the 1990s.

 The Board approved a $8.2 million contract to Ellcon National Inc. for the purchase of new auxiliary power systems that will be more efficient and reliable for the remaining years of service of the 3200-series cars.